Chimelong International Ocean Tourist Resort: Chimelong Ocean Kingdom

 Chimelong Ocean Kingdom, designed by PGAV Destinations, is the resort's first theme park.
 The soft opening took place in January 2014 and the park officially opened in March 2014.

 Chimelong Spaceship

 Chimelong Spaceship is the second theme park to open at Chimelong International Ocean Tourist Resort.
 This ocean-themed park masterplanned by Legacy Entertainment is the world's largest indoor theme park and world's largest aquarium.
 Construction on the park began on 30 November 2015, and it opened in 2023.

+Its currently the world's largest indoor theme park featuring over 30 amusement facilities and around 17 major rides and simulator attractions.

 Chimelong Adventure Park

 Chimelong Adventure Park is the planned third theme park at Chimelong International Ocean Tourist Resort.
 This outdoor theme park will be located at the peak of Hengqin Island's mountain range.
 The theme park will be accessed by aerial tramway.
 Early plans for this theme park included a wooden roller coaster, observation wheel, and observation tower.

 Chimelong Animal Kingdom

 Chimelong Animal Kingdom, a fourth theme park planned for the resort features day time and night time safari components centered around live animals, with masterplan design by Dan Pearlman.